-If Mr. Smith's employment is terminated due to his death, (i) his estate or beneficiaries are entitled to receive his salary, bonus and other benefits earned and accrued prior to the date of his death, (ii) all unvested stock options and SARs outstanding immediately prior to his death may be exercised by his estate for a period equal to the earlier of one year from and after the date of his death and the original expiration date of each option and SAR (unless a longer period is set forth in the underlying grant agreements), (iii) any restricted stock units granted under any bonus program or otherwise granted will vest as of the date of his death and such shares issued upon vesting will be free from restrictions on transferability and (iv) any stock grants that are subject to forfeiture will become non-forfeitable and will be fully vested and transferable.
+If Mr. Smith's employment is terminated due to his death, (i) his estate or beneficiaries are entitled to receive his salary, bonus and other benefits earned and accrued prior to the date of his death, (ii) all unvested stock options and SARs outstanding immediately prior to his death may be exercised by his estate for a period equal to the earlier of one year from and after the date of his death and the original expiration date of each option and SAR (unless a longer period is set forth in the underlying grant agreements), (iii) any restricted stock units granted under any bonus program or otherwise granted will vest as of the date of his death and such shares issued upon vesting will be free from restrictions on transferability and (iv) any stock grants that are subject to forfeiture will become nonforfeitable and will be fully vested and transferable.
 If Mr. Smith's employment is terminated due to his disability, (i) he will be entitled to receive his salary, bonus and other benefits earned and accrued prior to the date of his disability, (ii) all unvested stock options and SARs outstanding immediately prior to his disability date will vest in full and, together with all options and SARs outstanding immediately prior to his disability date, may be exercised by him for a period equal to the earlier of one year from and after his disability date and the original expiration date of each option and SAR (unless a longer period is set forth in the underlying grant agreements), (iii) any restricted stock units granted under any bonus program or otherwise granted will vest as of his disability date and such shares issued upon vesting will be free from restrictions on transferability and (iv) any stock grants that are subject to forfeiture will become non-forfeitable and will be fully vested and transferable.
-In addition, if Mr. Smith should remain disabled for six months following his disability date, he will also be entitled to receive for a period of two years following termination, his annual salary at the time of termination of his employment (less the gross proceeds paid to him on account of Social Security or other similar benefits and Company provided short-term and long-term disability plans) and continuing coverage under all benefit plans and programs to which he was previously entitled.
+In addition, if Mr. Smith should remain disabled for six months following his disability date, he will also be entitled to receive for a period of two years following termination, his annual salary at the time o restricted stock units will terminate in accordance with the terms of the governing documents and (iv) any stock grants made to him that are subject to forfeiture will be immediately forfeited.

-If the Company terminates Mr. Smith for "Cause" (as defined below), (i) he will be entitled to receive his salary, bonus and other benefits earned and accrued prior to the date of termination, (ii) all unvested stock options and SARs will be terminated in accordance with the terms of the governing documents, (iii) any unvested restricted stock units will terminate in accordance with the terms of the governing documents and (iv) any stock grants made to him that are subject to forfeiture will be immediately forfeited.
+If the Company terminates Mr. Smith for "Cause" (as defined below), (i) he will be entitled to receive his salary, bonus and other benefits earned and accrued prior to the date of termination, (ii) all unvested stock options and SARs will be terminated in accordance with the terms of the governing documents, (iii) any unvested